-subjectId: 690245 visibleTabCount: 9
+subjectId: 690245 visibleTabCount: 8

-Marta Weeks Wulf and L. Austin Weeks
+Marta Weeks Wulf and her late husband, L. Austin Weeks.

 Una Austin WeeksUna Austin Weeks was born in London, England and became a professional concert mezzo-soprano singer.
 She had elegant charm and personality, and during World War I she gave concerts to entertain the British soldiers in India.
 Her affinity for music was instilled in her son, Austin, whose love for music remained until his last days.
 Austin said about his mother: